-Kon Karapanagiotidis OAM is the CEO and founder of the Asylum Seeker Resource Centre and a a fierce advocate for rights of people seeking asylum, refugees and Indigenous Australians.
-Kon is also a human rights lawyer, social worker, Board Member for Children’s Ground, philanthropist, masseur and cooking enthusiast.
+Kon Karapanagiotidis OAM is the CEO and founder of the Asylum Seeker Resource Centre and a fierce advocate for the rights of people seeking asylum, refugees, and Indigenous Australians.
+Kon is also a human rights lawyer, social worker, Board Member for Children’s Ground, philanthropist, masseur, and cooking enthusiast.

 From humble beginnings, the ASRC today has grown into both a place and a movement.
-It is largest independent human rights organisation in Australia, and has supported and empowered over 12,000 people seeking asylum and refugees in the last 15 years.
+It is the largest independent human rights organisation in Australia and has supported and empowered over 12,000 people seeking asylum and refugees in the last 15 years.

 Kon has been recognised as an Australian of the Year (Victoria) finalist in 2007, was invited to participate in the 2020 Summit in 2008, was voted one of Australia’s 20 Unsung Heroes as part of the launch of the new Portrait Gallery in Canberra in 2008, and was voted as one of Melbourne’s 100 most influential people in The Age Melbourne Magazine.
 Kon was awarded a Churchill Fellowship in 2010 and an Order of Australia Medal (OAM) in 2011.
 In 2012, he was a finalist for the Australian Human Rights Commission’s prestigious Human Rights Medal.
 Most recently, he has been awarded the City of Maribyrnong Citizen of the Year 2016 and the La Trobe University Young Achiever Award 2016.